ShaantanuIyengar/First-Year-University-Projects/Modular-LED-Display-PCB-Project/README.md

-# Modular LED Displau PCB Project
+# Modular LED Display PCB Project

 A custom PCB designed to control LEDs using the Arduino Nano ESP32.
 LEDs are switched on via digital pin outputs according to pre-set conditions.
 Project stages included schematic design, PCB layout, stackup definition, and documentation of DRC and BOM.